 Okay, yes it is important to stay informed – but if you’ve got the news running in the background all day, you’re constantly seeing negativity and depressing stuff all day long.

-I’ve found that checking the news once every 1-2 days is enough for me.
+I’ve found that checking the news once every few days or once per week is enough for me.
 I didn’t check it at all yesterday and I felt 1000% better than I did the day before when I have it playing all day long as I was working from home.

 Just try it – I promise you’ll feel better.